Lujan Grisham, GOP at odds over special session - New Mexico Political Report

 Sharer also told New Mexico Political Report that there is nothing related to federal funding that needs immediate action, and that many of the reforms affecting Medicaid and SNAP will not be implemented until much later.

-Jodi McGuiness Porter, a spokesperson for the governor, disputed the Republican claims regarding federal cuts, pointing to the expiration of federal tax credits for people buying health insurance in the federal marketplace, as well as new work requirements for SNAP and Medicaid recipients.
+Jodi McGinnis Porter, a spokesperson for the governor, disputed the Republican claims regarding federal cuts, pointing to the expiration of federal tax credits for people buying health insurance in the federal marketplace, as well as new work requirements for SNAP and Medicaid recipients.

 What does the Legislative Finance Committee say?